lpalbou/AbstractVoice/README.md

 - **Interrupt Handling**: Stop TTS by speaking or using stop commands
 - **Modular Design**: Easily integrate with any text generation system

+Note : *the LLM access is rudimentary and abstractvoice is provided more as an example and demonstrator.
+A better integration is to use the functionalities of this library and use them directly in combination with [AbstractCore](https://github.com/lpalbou/AbstractCore)*.

 ## Installation

 AbstractVoice is designed to **work everywhere, out of the box** with automatic quality upgrades.